Insight • UX

 Gesture interface design for accessibility

-Gesture interfaces range from simple swipe patterns on phones to complex hand tracking in spatial computing environments.
-For accessibility, the key question is: can every user perform the required gestures?
+Gesture interfaces range from simple swipes on phones to hand tracking in spatial computing environments.
+For accessibility, the main question is blunt: can every user do the gestures you require?

 The discoverability problem